The London EDITION injects a contemporary, urban cool and design drama into the grand traditions of an English country manor and a private club.

 The London EDITION is owned by one of the biggest of the big chains, but it is as far from a big-chain hotel as you can get.
 It’s an Ian Schrager hotel, the original man behind the “boutique hotel” category.

-It happens to be just down the road from the Sanderson, one of the original crop of Schrager hotels.
+Plus, it happens to be located just down the road from the Sanderson, one of the original crop of Ian Schrager hotels.
 The London EDITION is no knockoff, though — a cursory look makes it abundantly clear that this is a more sedate, more elegant, more grown-up affair.

-The rooms, of course, are only half the package; perhaps less, when it’s Ian Schrager we’re talking about.
-The London EDITION features no fewer than three bars, the wide-open and welcoming Lobby Bar, with its extremely serious cocktail menu, the intimate, reservations-only Punch Room, and the food-focused Berners Tavern.
+The rooms, of course, are only half the package.
+The London EDITION features no fewer than three bars, including the wide-open and welcoming Lobby Bar, with its extremely serious cocktail menu, the intimate, reservations-only Punch Room, and the food-focused Berners Tavern.

 This last qualifies as a restaurant as well, and it’s got no less a light than the Michelin-starred chef as its head honcho.
 All three are classic nightspots in the boutique-hotel mode — modish and attractive, both in design and in clientele, and with something of a talent for getting talked about.
 London essentials, all of them.

 The main text of the review with contributions from Tablet Hotels.